Skip to main content

 Dropping Off / Picking Up your child

 School staff provide limited outside supervision before school at 8:40 a.m. and after school until 3:15 only.
-Parents are asked to ensure their child clearly understands your family’s drop-off and pick-up arrangements.
+Parents/caregivers are asked to ensure their child clearly understands your family’s drop-off and pick-up arrangements.
 Children who are not picked up by 3:15 pm are asked to go to the school office to wait safely for their parent/caregiver.
 Please do not be late picking up your child.
 The office closes at 3:30 p.m. and staff are not always available to contact you or remain with your child until you arrive.

 Drive safely